owen-sb/owen-sb/README.md

 - 👋 Hi, I’m Owen
 - 👀 I’m interested in developing transformative AI technologies that enhance safety, wellness, and impact.
-My focus areas include building the "immune system for AI" to make models more resilient and reliable, and creating **MyBuddy AI Coach**—an AI-powered wellness companion.
+My focus areas include building the "immune system for AI" to make models more resilient and reliable, and creating **Introd**—Google Maps for Warm Introductions.
 - 💞️ I’m looking to collaborate on projects where AI can drive meaningful change, improve system robustness, or support personal and professional growth.
 - 📫 How to reach me: Connect with me on LinkedIn or drop me a message here on GitHub to discuss potential projects and collaborations.
 - 😄 Pronouns: He/Him